pmarsceill/patrickmarsceill.com/_posts/2017/2017-03-28-design-github.markdown

 ### Is this position remote?

-We value a remote work—so much so that most of our product design team is remote.
-In an effort to create more of a  geographical balance, we're currently only considering candidates that live in the San Francisco area (or are willing to relocate) and can work out of our office in SOMA.
+We value a remote work.
+So much so that most of our product design team is remote.
+In an effort to create more of a geographically balanced team, we're currently only considering candidates that live in the San Francisco area (or are willing to relocate) and can work out of our office in SOMA.

 ### The types of projects you'll be working on